Tyro

 Growing Pains

-I don't regard this material as profound examples of my early photography, but merely simple mistakes made by a young photographer just starting out.
+None of this material as anything special.
+Many of them are just simple mistakes made by a young photographer.
 They have only been included to provide a comparison with more recent work.

-Their biggest problem, however, is a naïve tendency to treat people as props in a geometric landscape.
-What makes it worse was that I was fully aware of doing it at the time, but couldn't find a work-around which still retained the spontaneous, no-permission nature of what I wanted to shoot.
+Their biggest problem is a naïve tendency to treat people as props in a geometric landscape.
+What makes it worse was that I was aware of doing it at the time, but couldn't find a work-around which still retained the spontaneous, no-permission nature of what I wanted to shoot.

-Only years later did I realise that part of the solution was being more self-confident, low-key, moving in closer, and having the determination and patience to wait until the subject's expression was "right".
-Unfortunately a lot of my early work was done when merely the composition was right, which of course is a completely different thing.
+Only years later did I realise part of the solution was being more self-confident, low-key, moving in closer, and having the determination and patience to wait until the subject's expression was right.
+Unfortunately a lot of my early work was done when merely the composition was right, which of course is a different thing.

 The Wrong Gear